matchai/waka-box/README.md

    - **GIST_ID:** The ID portion from your gist url: `https://gist.github.com/matchai/`**`6d5f84419863089a167387da62dd7081`**.

 1. Go to the repo **Settings > Secrets**
-1. Add the following environment variables:
+1. Add the following `Repository secrets` as environment variables:
    - **GH_TOKEN:** The GitHub token generated above.
    - **WAKATIME_API_KEY:** The API key for your WakaTime account.